Skip to main content

 Render

-The skill fills header fields, creates a default component instance with hidden elements made visible, positions numbered markers on each element, and builds the attribute table.
+The skill fills header fields, creates a default component instance with hidden elements made visible, positions numbered markers on each element by name-match + live bbox, and builds the attribute table.
 Per-child sections are created for eligible sub-components.

 Validate